AishK38/Banana-translator/README.md

 # Banana-translator
- A fun and casual app to translate English to Minion's native language!
+ A fun and casual app to translate English to Minion's native language using Vanilla JS.